 On July 1, 2015, the Sponsor purchased 12,218,750 Class B ordinary shares (the "Founder Shares") for \$25,000, or approximately \$.002 per share.
 On July 29, 2015, the Sponsor transferred 6,109,375 Founder Shares to Harry E. Sloan for a purchase price of \$12,500 (the same per-share purchase price initially paid by the Sponsor).
 On August 27, 2015, the Sponsor and Mr. Sloan transferred an aggregate of 25,000 Founder Shares on a pro rata basis to each of the Company's independent directors at their original purchase price.
 On August 27, 2015, Mr. Sloan transferred 665,500 Founder Shares to the Sponsor.
 On September 10, 2015, the Company effected a share capitalization of approximately .129 shares for each outstanding Class B ordinary share, resulting in the initial shareholders holding an aggregate of 13,800,000 Founder Shares.
-All references in the accompanying condensed financial statements to the number of Class B ordinary shares have been retroactively restated to reflect this transaction.
-The closing of the Public Offering included an initial partial exercise (2,000,000 units) of the overallotment option granted to the underwriters.
-In the event the full overallotment option is not exercised in full, a portion of the Founder Shares will be forfeited so they will equal 20% of the expanded equity capital of the Company.
+The closing of the Public Offering included an initial partial exercise (2,000,000 units) of the overallotment option granted to the underwriters which resulted in the forfeiture of an aggregate of 1,300,000 Founder Shares (the "Forfeited Founder Shares") by the Sponsor, Harry E. Sloan and the Company's independent directors (consisting of 1,271,771 Forfeited Founder Shares forfeited by the Sponsor, 18,524 Founder Shares forfeited by Harry E. Sloan and 3,235 Forfeited Founder Shares forfeited by each of the Company's independent directors) due to the underwriters not exercising their over-allotment option in full and such that the remaining Founders Shares will equal 20% of the equity capital of the Company.